awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-api.md

  `RestApiId`   <a name="sam-function-api-restapiid"></a>
 Identifier of a RestApi resource, which must contain an operation with the given path and method\.
 Typically, this is set to reference an [AWS::Serverless::Api](sam-resource-api.md) resource defined in this template\.
-If not defined, a default [AWS::Serverless::Api](sam-resource-api.md) resource is created using a generated OpenApi document containing a union of all paths and methods defined by Api events defined in this template that do not specify a `RestApiId`\.
+If you don't define this property, AWS SAM creates a default [AWS::Serverless::Api](sam-resource-api.md) resource using a generated `OpenApi` document\.
+That resource contains a union of all paths and methods defined by `Api` events in the same template that do not specify a `RestApiId`\.
 This cannot reference an [AWS::Serverless::Api](sam-resource-api.md) resource defined in another template\.
 *Type*: String
 *Required*: No